-Well, 5 uses are described here, but there must be more.
+Now to the winter paradise of Voss, in Norway.
+There is a park where you can just relax and maybe spot a paraglider or two approaching from the nearby mountain, overflying a fjord on the way.
 For those unaware of their existence, powered paragliders (PPG) look much like a parachute flying along with an engine strapped to the parachutist’s back.
 Paragliding under power is a natural extension to the sport of paragliding.
-There are some similarities to hang-gliding, but that is not the subject of this article.
 Most power paraglider pilots just buzz along at or under 150 meters (500 feet) or so, slowly and breezily getting from A to B. And a wonderful sport it is.
-Never before has there been the opportunity for ordinary people to travel so slowly at low altitudes with precise control.
-It's interesting to discover all the non-sporting uses to which these fascinating craft have been put.

 Yes, powered paragliders have been used a lot in advertising.
-Some companies pay for large letters to be attached to the spacious underside of the canopy.
-People looking up at the paraglider going overhead can’t fail to see the huge, brightly colored words or logo.
-Another approach is for the pilot to tow a banner, attached to a short cable hung from the paramotor frame.
+People are looking up at the paraglider going overhead can’t fail to see the huge, brightly colored words or logo.
 A paraglider can get in low and close to a large crowd, gaining great exposure for the advertiser.
-An extra attention-grabbing technique is to suspend a colored smoke canister, leaving a long colored trail in the sky.

 You don’t need an engine to take still pictures or video footage from a paraglider.
 In these cases, a passenger does all the photography, letting the pilot concentrate on flying.
 Operating powered paragliders is also very economical.